 Recipe variations

-This oatmeal breakfast bar recipe can be easily adapted to enhance the nutritional profile or switch up the flavour.
+This healthy oatmeal breakfast bars recipe can be easily adapted to enhance the nutritional profile or switch up the flavor.

 Try any of the following add ins: